USGS-NGGDPP/mdEditor-keywords/README.md

 ## Contributing

 Contributions are welcome.
 Please fork the repository, submit pull requests, and ensure code follows formatting rules specified in `.eslintrc` and `.prettierrc`.

-## License

-> Placeholder for license information

-## Future Enhancements

-Direct support for loading custom thesauri in mdEditor is under consideration for future releases.